-Look at Norma, a 75 year old retiree in Qualicum Beach.
+Look at Norma, a 75-year-old retiree in Qualicum Beach.
 She inherited $200,000 and was looking for income and less tax.
-She also didn't want to take a lot of risk.
+She also didn’t want to take a lot of risks.

 We decided to invest half into GICs and half into an annuity.
 While she wanted income she thought she would want access to some capital but not all.

-The second portion we invested into a 1 year and a five year GIC.
+The second portion we invested in a 1 year and a five-year GIC.
 The average return on those funds was 4% combined.
-We suggested investing into GICs using the barbell technique, half short term and half long term.
-Because we dont know what interest rates may do we take the averages, which in this case is 4% ( 3.4% one year and 4.6% for five years) Normas payout will be $4000 from the GICs which gives her a combined income of $13,288 per year on $200,000 or 6.64% approximately.
+We suggested investing in GICs using the barbell technique, half short term, and half long term.
+Because we don’t know what interest rates may do we take the averages, which in this case is 4% ( 3.4% one year and 4.6% for five years) Norma’s payout will be $4000 from the GICs which gives her a combined income of $13,288 per year on $200,000 or 6.64% approximately.

-The taxable portion on the annuity is only $2494 per year, since we used a prescribed annuity for tax efficiency.
-Although Norma received income of $13,288 per year she has taxable income of only $6494 per year.
+The taxable portion on the annuity is only $2494 per year since we used a prescribed annuity for tax efficiency.
+Although Norma received income of $13,288 per year she has a taxable income of only $6494 per year.